 There are also plenty of free learning resources to help you piece-meal lesson plans if you don’t want to use a particular curriculum.

 Your child may also participate in online courses that have costs associated with them.

 2. What will your child be involved in outside the home?

-  If you have a child who will be very active in outside activities or

-  lessons, or even if you have large family where each child is only

-  involved in one or two activities, then your costs can climb quickly, so

-  take that into consideration for your budget.
+If you have a child who will be very active in outside activities or lessons, or even if you a have large family where each child is only involved in one or two activities, then your costs can climb quickly.
+So take that into consideration for your budget.

 There are also organizations that work with homeschoolers to give discounts, the same way that they give discounts to public school educators.

 So, there are definitely creative ways to save money.

 QUESTIONS ABOUT HOMESCHOOLING #6: Do homeschoolers get socialization?